-Roy Melanson was a drifter who committed crimes and spent more time behind bars.
-In one of his earliest offenses, he was given 12 years in prison for rape, which he served half of before being extradited to Texas in 1975 for another sentence which led to a life sentence.
-But this was reduced as well, and he got out in March 1988, a few months before another victim’s body was found.
+Roy Melanson was a drifter and a smooth talker who committed crimes and spent more time behind bars.
+In one of his earliest offenses committed in Orange and Jefferson County, Texas, he was given 12 years in prison for rape, which he served half of before being extradited to Texas in 1975 for another sentence which led to a life sentence.
+But this was reduced as well, and he got out in March 1988, a few months before another victim’s body was found, as a continuation of Melanson’s crime spree.
 It is alleged that he killed an inmate while imprisoned in Texas.

 Michele Wallace (August 1974)